vergnetp/shared_libs/python/queue/readme.md

        retry_config=retry_config.to_dict()
    )
    ```
+The retry strategy and current state is persisted in the task, even if the process shut down.
+When it is back up and running, retries woudl resume from where they were.

 2. **For Internal Resilience**: If you need internal retries for specific operations within your processor, keep them short and focused: